 This course is thus deeply multidisciplinary.
 It is at once a history, biology and art history class.
 You will be introduced to the written and architectural sources for plague as well as to the evolutionary biology of Yersinia pestis, the bioarchaeology and detection of pre-laboratory disease, and the methods of the paleopathologic and paleogenetic sciences.
 In other words, they come face-to-face with the urban fabric of pre-modern public health, the written record of mass death, and the bones of medieval plague victims.

-For more information regarding the program, view the Plague & Tuscany online brochure.
+For more information regarding the program, view the Plague in Renaissance Florence online brochure.

 Academics and Eligibility